Timberline-Studio/.github/profile/readme.md

 * [Unreal AngelScript](https://github.com/Timberline-Studio/Timberline-UE-AS) (Timberline Fork)

 ### 📐 Projects
 **These projects are not meant to be tied to any in-development IP**.
-They for discovery and ideation only.
+They are for discovery and ideation only.
 Official Projects will exist solely on Timberline Studio's perforce server.

 * AS Sandbox
   * Sandbox project for tinkering with AngelScript in Unreal Engine